MarwanDebbiche/post-tuto-deployment/blog-post/post.md

 And, here it is, you can finally create your load balancer.

-You can test it by goint to your-load-balancer-dns-name-amazonaws.com. you should see your app!
+You can test it by going to your-load-balancer-dns-name-amazonaws.com. you should see your app!

 BUT, despite the fact that we have used the certificate issued by ACM, it still says that the connection is not secure!